 You may also like …

 Are you making this vegetarian Moroccan soup?
 Let me know how it turned out in the comments below and don’t forget to give it a star rating.

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork or hashtag #endofthefork

 - 1½ teaspoon Ras-el-Hanout spice mix

 - 1 teaspoon smoked paprika

-- Separate the coriander (cilantro) leaves from their stalks and roughly chop both.
+- 5 sprigs cilantro /coriander (optional).
+Separate the leaves from the stalks then roughly chop both.

-- Stir in the chopped tomatoes, tomato purée, vegetable stock and lentils and simmer for 10 minutes.
+- Stir in 400 g canned chopped tomatoes, 1 tablespoon tomato purée, 500 mls vegetable stock 5 tablespoons red split lentils, cilantro stalks and ½ teaspoon salt and simmer for 10 minutes.

 - Add 400 g canned chickpeas and simmer for another 10 minutes, then remove from the heat and taste adding more salt if required.
 Serve warm, garnished with juice of ½ lemon, cilantro leaves, 2 tablespoons Greek yogurt and some crusty bread grilled on the side.

 Only you will see your notes and you can edit them anytime.